cocacola-lab/Touch100k/README.md

-# Project Page of TLV-Link
+# Project Page of Touch100k
-Linking Touch, Language, and Vision: Learning Tactile Representation through Curriculum Guidance and Semantic Alignment
+Touch100k: A Large-Scale Touch-Language-Vision Dataset for Touch-Centric Multimodal Representation